StalkerBaran/Mindustry/README.md

 - metaglass: splashDamage: 45 -> 15*1.5, splashDamageRadius: 2.5 -> 3.3, fragBullets: 6 -> 4, reloadMultiplier: 0.8x -> 0.7x

 - increased coolant buff (water: 140% -> 160%; cryofluid: 190% -> 235%)

+(Nearly halved damage, but increased coolant boost.
+Scatter, being very cheap and easy to use, could easily kill T1-T3 in big amount, and even possible to kill or deal massive damage to few T4 in vanilla.
+My changes are designed to be useful against T1-T2, but against zenith spam it would request to use alteast a coolant (also flare hp was halfed, reduced hp for horizon and zenith)

 ### Scorch
 - pyratite: damage: 60 -> 35